 ZCU District Energy System

-All buildings at Zibi will be interconnected through a hydronic loop that will deliver heating and cooling energy generated at the ZCU central plant, to be located in the lower level of a 15-storey residential building at the corner of Eddy and Jos-Montferrand in Gatineau, QC which is currently under construction.
+All buildings at Zibi are interconnected through a hydronic loop that delivers heating and cooling energy generated at a central plant, located in the lower level of Aalto, a 15-storey residential building at the corner of Eddy and Jos-Montferrand in Gatineau, QC.

 Key dates and Milestones